sf3164/TGSIM_stationary_plotter_full/README.md

 The plot will open in a browser window and also be saved as `test_319.html`.

-## Update History

-- **3/19**: Initial implementation of GUI with lane-changing filtering.
-- **3/25**: Fixed bug in lane filtering logic.
-- **4/2**: Updated plot range logic for more accurate trajectory visualization.

 ## Notes

 - Centerline CSVs must be named in the format:
   `I-90-stationary-Run_<run_index>-geometry-with-ramps.csv`
 - These files must be placed in the `centerline/` directory relative to the notebook.
-- The code currently writes to a fixed output file (`test_319.html`) — feel free to modify this for custom output names.
+- The code currently writes to a fixed output file (`Stationary_Full_Plot.html`) — feel free to modify this for custom output names.

 ## License